Jane Poynter

 Jane Poynter is an American aerospace executive, author and speaker.
 She is founder, co-CEO and CXO of Space Perspective, a luxury space travel company.
 She was co-founder and former CEO of World View Enterprises, a private near-space exploration and technology company headquartered in Tucson, Arizona.
 Poynter was also a founding member of the Biosphere 2 design team and a crew member from the original two-year mission inside the materially closed ecological system.

 Prior to World View, Poynter served as co-founder, Chairwoman and President of Paragon Space Development Corporation, a designer and manufacturer of hazardous environment life support equipment.

 Business ventures

 Space Perspective

 Space Perspective is a high-altitude flight tourism company, founded and incorporated in 2019 by Poynter and Taber MacCallum, with plans to launch its nine-person Spaceship Neptune crewed balloon from NASA Kennedy Space Center.

 On June 18, 2020, Space Perspective announced plans to balloon passengers to nearly 100000 ft above the Earth.
 The tickets are US$125,000 per seat.

 On 2 December 2020, Space Perspective closed its seed funding round.
 US$7 million of funding had been gathered.
 The company planned the first uncrewed test flight in the first half of 2021 and crewed operational flights by end of 2024.
+By October 2024, Richard Branson had invested and it was announced he would co-pilot the first crewed launch in 2025.